-The Edna Bailey Sussman Foundation was established in 1984 in New York through a bequest from the estate of Margaret Sussman in memory of her mother, Edna Bailey Sussman.
+The Edna Bailey Sussman Fund was established in 1984 in New York through a bequest from the estate of Margaret Sussman in memory of her mother, Edna Bailey Sussman.
 Margaret Sussman was a 1934 graduate of Smith College and a successful artist.
-Her father, Dr. Otto Sussman, was president and director of American Metal Company, the predecessor of AMAX, Inc. Mrs. Otto Sussman – Edna Bailey Sussman – became interested in environmental issues and Navajo Indian relations.
-It is fitting that the Edna Bailey Sussman Foundation sponsors research and internships that apply hard science to solving existing environmental problems.
+Her father, Dr. Otto Sussman, was president and director of American Metal Company, the predecessor of AMAX, Inc. later acquired by Freeport McMoran.
+Margaret Sussman became interested in environmental issues through explorations of the American west with her father.
+It is fitting that the Edna Bailey Sussman Fund sponsors research and internships that apply hard science to solving existing environmental problems.

-The Edna Bailey Sussman Foundation will provide support directly to students who are matriculated in graduate programs at SUNY ESF.
+The Edna Bailey Sussman Fund will provide support to students matriculated in graduate programs at SUNY ESF.
 Internships must meet the following conditions:

-- The Intern will be utilized in an assignment involving the preservation of wildlife, the control of pollution, the preservation of natural land resources, or similar subject matter related to the environment.
+- The Intern will be utilized in an assignment involving the preservation of wildlife, the control of pollution, the preservation of natural land resources, or similar subjects related to the environment of the United States.